-Radio Shack 21-908a Teardrop Base Antenna - Used in the Georgia episodes and the early California episodes.

 General Lee Specifics:

 - Color - First things first, the number one question that has been asked for years and years...
 "What is the correct color that used on the General Lee?"
 To answer the question in a nutshell... it is Orange.
 There were many shades of Orange used throughout the TV Series, the Reunion Movies, and the 2005/07 Movies.
 One thing to keep in mind, Orange is a very tricky color on film.
 You can photograph or film a car in one setting, then change the lighting, and the it will look like a totally different color.
-Often times, the crew would run low on their paint supply... order more Orange paint, and mix it with what they had left.
-If there were two different shades of Orange, then they just did a custom mix of a new color.
+Often times, the crew would run low on their paint supply... order more Orange paint, and mix it with whatever they had left.
+If there were two different shades of Orange, then by mixing the mis-matched colors, they just made a new color.
 There really is no way to tell how many different shades of Orange were used.

 Speaking of Chrysler Hemi Orange (code V2), yes... it was eventually used as well.
 Throughout the remainder of the TV Series, just about every other shade of Orange was used.
 There are even pictures of General Lees lined up in a row, and you can see the differences in color.
 In the California episodes, Hemi Orange was occasionally used along with many other shades.
 As a mater of fact, when 17 of the surviving General Lees were sold off in 1991, they went into the hands of fans.
 Some of the owners have scanned the color of their car, to see what they came up with.
 Some of the cars were GM Hugger Orange (code 72)... some were 1970 AMC Big Bad Orange (code P3), as well as Hemi Orange.
 For whatever reason, Corvette Flame Red was eventually no longer used and the crews went with the lighter shades of Orange.